 I discovered yoga through a sports-related injury and from that moment I have practiced with dedication and consistency.
 Within the tradition of Ashtanga Vinyasa, I have studied with Alejandro Chiarella, Juan Pablo Capdevila, Tim Miller, Guy Donahaye, Eddie Stern and Ty Landrum.
 In 2015 and 2017, I had the privilege of attending Richard Freeman and Mary Taylor’s Teachers Intensive at the Yoga Workshop.
 Richard and Mary are personal heroes and guides, and I have been honored to work as translator and editor of their books.
 I also study Tibetan Buddhism with Dr. Jules Levinson and Dr. Robert Thurman.
 I have become increasingly interested the confluence between asana and meditation.
 I currently offer seminars on foundational yoga texts and asana at different studios in and around Buenos Aires.

 In 2016, I founded the Colección Ananta, a series of books on contemplative practice for the Argentine publisher El Hilo de Ariadna.
 In addition to my duties as editor, I also work on the translations for Ananta.
-My own forthcoming book, En la práctica, is an exploration of the intersection of yoga practice, its philosophy and everyday life.
-En la práctica will be published in Argentina and Spain in April, 2021.
+My own book, En la práctica, is an exploration of the intersection of yoga practice, its philosophy and everyday life.
+En la práctica was published in Argentina and Spain in 2021.